 #1 - As a one-skillet dish, it's super simple from start to finish and makes clean-up a cinch.

-#2 – A rich creamy sauce with a nice hint of lemon provides a gratifying meal for my family.
+#2 - A rich creamy sauce with a nice hint of lemon provides a gratifying and comforting meal for my family.

-#3 – It’s literally on the table in less than an hour.
+#3 - It's such an easy recipe that will literally be on the table in less than an hour.

 The Ingredients for this Creamy Lemon Chicken: